octobercms/test-plugin/readme.md

 - An attach relation when required inside a tab does not make the tab active.

-- Proxy fields throw a nasty error when the relation is non existant
+- Proxy fields throw a nasty error when the relation is non existant.

 - Deleting multiple Comments from a Post (deferred) only deletes one comment.

+- Constrained relations should not appear in RecordFinder (Phone:is_active) and Relation Controller lists (Comment:is_visible).

 ## Incorporating functional tests